Jonas Vingegaard: Early career

-Team ColoQuick–Cult
+Team ColoQuick–Cult (2016–2018)

-As Vingegaard was beginning to achieve better results in races, Danish UCI Continental team ColoQuick–Cult and general manager Christian Andersen signed a contract with him in May 2016 and he switched teams with immediate effect.
-In order to structure his daily life, Andersen had Vingegaard start a job at the fish factory, Chrisfish in Hanstholm.
-Working there during weekdays, Vingegaard skinned fish from 6am to noon before practising in the afternoons.
-For a time he worked with Michael Valgren at the factory, who was also pursuing a career as a professional cyclist.
+As Vingegaard was beginning to achieve better results in races, Danish UCI Continental team ColoQuick–Cult and general manager Christian Andersen signed a contract with him in May 2016, and he switched teams with immediate effect.
+To structure his daily life, Andersen had Vingegaard start a job at Chrisfish, a fish factory in Hanstholm.
+Working there during weekdays, Vingegaard skinned fish from 6 am to noon before training in the afternoons.
+For a time, he worked with Michael Valgren at the factory, who was also pursuing a career as a professional cyclist.